 If you’ve got some wildflower mix, now is a good time to sow it so you have beautiful colour in summer!
 If you have some older seeds and you’re not sure how they’ll do, try making your own wildflower mix and scatter them where you want them to flower.
-Last year I sowed wildflowers on my bin storage unit to make a living roof and it worked really well – keep an eye out for a future blog post on this!
+Last year I sowed wildflowers on my bin storage unit to make a living roof and it worked really well – you can see how to create your own here!

 - Mulching & Weeding

 You can mulch your garden by adding a layer of compost to beds – the Caledonian Horticulture mulches are ideal for adding slow release nutrients to the soil and keeping weeds at bay!